 Most people would like to enjoy products and services from the States, and they are looking for ways to bypass the restrictions some of the U.S. based retailers impose regarding the location of the customer.
 There are a couple of things that you can do to get a VCC with a billing address in the USA.

 - In case you were ever issued an American social security number, you can get a card with the U.S. billing address (you would have to rent a mailbox in the States)

 - If you have someone who does have such a card, they can share the account with you

 - You can get a VCC from an issuer that will provide a U.S. billing address for you

-If option number three is what you are looking for, the following financial institutions can give you a card with a billing address in the States:
+If option number three is what you’re looking for, here are a few ways to get a virtual credit card with a U.S. billing address: